by Kathleen Sheard

 - 4×4 Tire Tracks – Cast and/or slumped glass (2-6 pieces)

-Due to the number of components and complexity of the integration, this project will require a team.
+Due to the number of components and complexity of the integration, this project did require a team.
 Six professional artists, passionate for the environment, the turtles and glass have committed themselves to collaborate with me on the manifestation of The Cycle of Life.

 The following is a short introduction to my team and the individual strengths they bring to the team.